ARMmbed/mbed-os-5-docs/docs/getting_started/blinky_cli.md

 Image: .\.build\K64F\ARM\mbed-os-example-blinky.bin
 ```

+The program file, ``mbed-os-example-blinky.bin``, is under your ``build\K64F\ARM\`` folder.

 ## Program your board

+mbed enabled boards are programable by drag and drop over a USB connection.

-1. Connect your mbed device to the computer over USB.
+1. Connect your mbed board to the computer over USB.
-1. Copy the binary file to the mbed device.
+1. Copy the binary file to the board.
+In the example above, the file is ``mbed-os-example-blinky.bin``, and it's under the ``build\K64F\ARM\`` folder.
 1. Press the reset button to start the program.

-You should see the LED of your platform turning on and off.
+You should see the LED of your board turning on and off.